deckerego/PlantProtector/README.md

 Hardware Installation
 ---------------------

-See https://hackaday.io/project/7037-plant-protector for hardware installation
+See https://hackaday.io/project/7037-plant-protector for hardware installation.
+A Fritzing layout is also provided with the project to illustrate component layouts.

 Software Installation